-• Crumb subscribes to several other sociological journals in print.
-They are mainly in the H section.
+Crumb subscribes to several other social science journals in print.
+Recent issues of many of them are among the "current" periodicals located against the wall in the reference area on the first floor (to the left of you while facing the reference desk).
+The social science journals are mainly in the H section.
 Browse through the shelves and note the titles of various other journals.
 Note: they are mixed in among other types of periodicals.
-Find one journal that is scholarly and another periodical that appears to be more "popular."
+Find one social science journal that is scholarly and another periodical that appears to be more "popular."
 Look them over and complete the following:

 Scholarly Journal Popular Periodical

 Publication title

-Publisher (if you identify more than one put them both/all)
+Publisher (if you

+identify more than

+one put them both/all)

 One article title

-- In order to familiarize you with the full range of sociology journals in our library's collection and to locate past issues of American Sociological Review complete the following: - Go to the library webpage and choose "sociology" in the "start by subject" menu. - On that page, click on the "articles" tab and choose JSTOR. - In JSTOR choose "browse" and "by discipline" and "sociology." - Browse the titles there and then select American Sociological Review. - Choose an issue from a decade before 2000, find an article and write a full citation of the article below.
+- In order to familiarize you with the full range of sociology journals in our library's collection and to locate past issues of American Sociological Review complete the following: - Go to the library webpage, click "resources by subject" and choose "sociology." - On that page, click on the "articles" tab and choose JSTOR. - In JSTOR choose "browse" and "by discipline" and "sociology." - Browse the titles there and then select American Sociological Review. - Choose an issue from a decade before 2000, find an article and write a full citation of the article below.